 Welcome to Summer Reading!
-For two years, seniors in Academic English IV have taken part in a new program for their summer reading.
+Last year, seniors in Academic English IV piloted a new program for their summer reading.
 Given its success, it will continue into this school year.
 You will choose from an approved book list of British Literature titles.
 Your choice of book title will be the basis of your senior year research paper.
 Each student will choose her preferred book title that she will research during the school year.
 This will help the writing process during the school year and ensure you have mastery over the material you are writing a literary analysis paper about.
 It is in your best interest to choose your book title by June 6th.
-Do not simply pick the same title as your friend as each student must research and develop her own unique thesis statement for the paper.
+Please try not to pick the same title as your friend as each student must research and develop her own unique thesis statement for the paper.
 Select a book title that appeals to you based on the brief synopsis.